yufrances90/UdaciCards/README.md

 # UdaciCards
-A mobile application (Android or iOS - or both) that allows users to study collections of flashcards
+An iOS mobile application that allows users to study collections of flashcards

 ### To Run Application